NYPL/video-js-plugins/README.md

 video-js-plugins
 ================

-Useful plug-ins for video-js players, including url timestamps, and multiple video sources
+Useful plug-ins for [Video.js](http://videojs.com/) players, including url timestamps, and multiple video sources

 ##Overview

-These are a set of plug-ins that extend the default VideoJS functionality.
+These are a set of plug-ins that extend the default [Video.js](http://videojs.com/) functionality.
 Current plug-ins include the ability to update the current URL with the current timestamp (#mm:ss) when you seek, and provide multiple video sources for the user to select from (e.g. multiple videos with different bitrates)

 ##Setup

-Include the VideoJS libraries (tested with version 3.2.0) and plug-ins in the head as follows:
+Include the [Video.js](http://videojs.com/) libraries (tested with version 3.2.0) and plug-ins in the head as follows:

 ```html
 <link href="http://vjs.zencdn.net/c/video-js.css" rel="stylesheet">